 I woke up panicky because there were flashing lights, I thought something’s happening!
 It turns out that these people were busy taking pictures of themselves.
 It went on almost the entire flight.

-Anyway, I may only have a few long-haul flights, but as a newbie to it, I'd love to share with you some tips and things I have learned from my previous long-haul flights.
+Anyway, I may only have a few long-haul flights, but as a newbie to it, I’d love to share with my guide to long-haul flights based on what I have learned from my previous long-haul flights.

 Newbie guide to long-haul flights

 1. Get a flight time arriving in the morning in your destination

 Plan your sleep and eating schedule on a long-haul flight.
 Coming from east to west helped me prevent jet lag.
 Besides, our body can deal with an extended day than a shorter one.
 To prepare, I made sure to sleep well a day before my flight.
 I need the energy to keep me awake until it’s time to sleep at my destination.

 Here’s my second flight schedule from Manila, Philippines to Stockholm, Sweden.